-The far north's ukulele specialist and premier guitar store!
+The far north's ukulele specialist (including KoAloha Ukes) and premier guitar store!

 P.S We are the soul stockist of KoAloha’s in Australia.
 That means you can buy one of the top ukulele’s played by the best musicians for sale exclusively sold by us.